 Mr. Abu Bakar, 70 years old, was born in Bangladesh, and left his homeland 31 years ago to find work in Malaysia.

 In an interview with Humans of Kuala Lumpur , a Malaysian media outlet, he said he came to this country because he heard there were many job opportunities here.
-Over the years, he has been willing to take on hard jobs that few people want to do.
+Over the years, he has been willing to take on hard work that few people want to do.
 For 27 years, Mr. Bakar has worked seven days a week and has never asked for a day off.
 He regularly sends most of the money he earns back home to support his children's education.

 “I have not been back to Bangladesh since I came here.
-I miss my family and they miss me too but all I do is give my children a better future,” Mr. Bakar shared.
+I miss my family and they miss me too but all I do is give my children a better future,” Mr. Bakar said.

 father.png